vectorlang/vector/docs/language-ref.md

 ## Scope

 Vector uses block-level scoping.
 A block, loosely defined, is a section of code contained by a function, conditional, or looping construct.
+Each nested block creates a new scope, and variables declared in the new scope supersede variables declared in higher scopes.